DafnyVSCode/Dafny-VSCode/README.md

 If you add new features, please make sure to include unit tests to cover as much code as possible.

+To get some code-consistency, we check against tslint in all automated builds.
+Please check that your client and server complies: `tslint --project .`.

 ### Release